KO calling other KOs

 An executive Knowledge Object can call the functions from other knowledge Objects, orchestrating the data flow and process among these KOs.

 In this tutorial, we are demonstrating the concept of the executive object.
-The example KO is for Nashorn script engine, which is the script engine used in the reference implementation of KGrid Activator.
+The example KO is for the V8 script engine, which one of the engines included by default in the reference implementation of the KGrid Activator.

 To do so, you will need to use V8 context to retrieve the executor from the dependent KOs.

 # Context of V8

 context object where the objects and functions are stored.
 After the KOs are activated, each KO executor can be accessed in the context.

 # Get the executor